CurtainUp

 THE LADIES MAN

-Freely adapted and translated from Georges Feydeau's Tailler pour Dames
+Freely adapted and translated by Charles Morey from Georges Feydeau's Tailleur pour Dames

 Directed by Kevin G. Coleman